 Cloud computing is currently one of the most important IT topics and will probably remain as such for the coming years.
-That’s not only a feeling of the author, but can be proved by several studies.
-A survey by IBM, covering 5,247 C-level managers (CxO) from 70 countries, revealed that cloud computing is the most important technology issue for approximately two-thirds (63%) of the respondents, even before mobile technologies (61%) and the Internet of Things (57%).
+That’s not only a feeling of the author but can be proved by several studies.
+A survey by IBM, covering 5,247 C-level managers (CxO) from 70 countries, revealed that cloud computing is the most important digital transformation for approximately two-thirds (63%) of the respondents, even before mobile technologies (61%) and the Internet of Things (57%).

 But, to rate the topic as important, doesn’t necessarily say anything about daily business or its implementation.
-A study from KPMG in cooperation with Bitkom, provides a good overview about that – 54% of the interviewed companies are already using cloud services, added by 18% which are engaged in this subject.
+A study from KPMG in cooperation with Bitkom provides a good overview of that.
+54% of the interviewed companies are already using cloud services, added by 18% that are engaged in this subject.
 In 2011, cloud services had been used only by 28%.
-And, while in the beginning mostly enterprises and larger companies thought the topic was important, it now also appears on the agenda of small and medium-sized companies.
+And, while in the beginning, most enterprises and larger companies thought the topic was important, it now also appears on the agenda of small and medium-sized companies.

-According to a recently published study from IDC, 6 of 10 respondents identified cloud computing as the most important issue for the digital transformation – even before big data and mobility.
-By using cloud services, the respondents from both, the IBM and the KPMG study, expect more agility and speed, lower capital expenditures and operating costs, more productive use of IT and easier collaboration.
+According to a recently published study from IDC, 6 of 10 respondents identified cloud computing as the most important issue for digital transformation.
+And this even before big data and mobility.
+By using cloud services, the respondents from both, the IBM and the KPMG study expect more agility and speed, lower capital expenditures and operating costs, more productive use of IT, and easier collaboration.

 In fact, most of the objectives will be achieved.
-The KPMG study indicates, that 74 percent of the respondents report an improved access.
-A similar picture is drawn for faster scalability, better performance and decreasing costs.
+The KPMG study indicates, that 74 percent of the respondents report improved access.
+A similar picture is drawn for faster scalability, better performance, and decreasing costs.
 Of course, there are also criticisms and concerns about cloud usage.
-The “Rightscale 2016 State of the Cloud Report” names at first place, the companies concerns about the lack of resources and expertise, followed by security and compliance aspects.
-The year before it was exactly opposite.
+The “Rightscale 2016 State of the Cloud Report” names in the first place, the companies concerns about the lack of resources and expertise.
+This is followed by security and compliance aspects.
+The year before it was exactly the opposite.
 In Germany, security issues like unauthorized access or data loss are at the top of the list.
-Nevertheless, the KPMG study cites that the values for Germany in 2016 are particularly lower, indicating a trend to less concerns about cloud computing in Germany.
+Nevertheless, the KPMG study cites that the values for Germany in 2016 are particularly lower, indicating a trend to fewer concerns about cloud computing in Germany.

-Legal issues arised especially in Europe.
+Legal issues arose, especially in Europe.
 Because of the EU Court of Justice‘s Safe Harbor judgment, many companies came into difficulties, not only the cloud service providers themselves, but their customers in Europe as well.
 To meet the EU privacy requirements, a lot of data centers have emerged in Europe subsequently.
-This step was particularly important for Amazon Web Services (AWS), which is the largest provider of cloud infrastructures worldwide, representing 31% market share.
+This step was particularly important for Amazon Web Services (AWS).
+AWS is the largest provider of cloud infrastructures worldwide, representing a 31% market share.
 The implementation of the new agreement “EU-US Privacy Shield” will show if this development will continue.

-Every industry and geographic region is influenced by certain factors, like business processes, broadband access or the legislative framework.
-But, at the end of the day, agencies, brands and media companies pursue the same objectives as companies from any other industry.
-Especially for media companies, with their huge archives and extensive production data, or for the booming content marketing sector, scalable and high-performance cloud solutions, like AWS and others, are most suitable.
+Every industry and geographic region is influenced by certain factors, like business processes, broadband access, or the legislative framework.
+But, at the end of the day, agencies, brands, and media companies pursue the same objectives as companies from any other industry.
+Scalable and high-performance cloud solutions, like AWS and others, are most suitable for media companies, with their huge archives and extensive production data, or for the booming content marketing sector,